 That created work structures to go much faster and they got higher revenues and higher income.
 The staff worked like this: if you like someone for a particular deal you can work with them, they work loosely, every single house has one different team, it depends on who will be best for the deal.

 After that we said why do we need a functional [support] team, why don’t they just join the team and create the end to end process, and that makes everything much faster.

 Later on Hang also joined the team: the CEO is also one of the members of the team.
 She’s no more controlling anything.

-But the biggest change and the biggest outcomes came later on, from the change of payment: when they changed the policy from paying individual to the group, to the team, it was much different.
+But the biggest change and the biggest outcomes came later on, from the change of payment: when they changed the policy from paying individuals to the team, it was much different.
 The teams had been self-organised, but conflict of interest was still there because of the individual commission policies.

 People gradually learned more and more skills.
 Before that they had very limited skills, but now everyone can do each other’s work.
 They have cross-functional teams, pay people based on skills, and all the teams are organized by skill, using shu-ha-ri.
 All the skills are in the group that are needed to finish the work, from the learner to people who are good at work to a master.
 So they divide people into shu-ha-ri level and they join teams so as to make sure that for every single skill they have one – at least one – who is good.
 That’s based on self assessment and group evaluation.

 We created a learning organisation to make sure that every week they have at least two hours for learning, exchanging ideas, concepts, understanding.
 Even though they don’t have any roles or don’t have any team-lead or promotion, they are happy because all of them are better, they have better skills, they have more experience, they have more income.
 Here’s a result you can see: